RV Pelagia

 RV Pelagia is a research vessel in the service of the Royal Netherlands Institute of Sea Research (NIOZ), a research institute of the Dutch Research Council (NWO).
 It was built in 1991 by Verolme Shipyard in Heusden, The Netherlands, and has been in NIOZ-service since.
-The RV Pelagia is due to be replaced but on 14 April 2022 a Dutch court ruled that the original contract must be amended, resulting in a delay of the final tender for the replacement that will bear the name RV Anna Weber-van Bosse.
+The RV Pelagia is due to be replaced but on 14 April 2022 a Dutch court ruled that the original contract must be amended, resulting in a delay of the final tender for the replacement that will bear the name RV Anna Weber-van Bosse, after the Netherlands' first female marine biologist to conduct research at sea.

 Research

 The NIOZ is a Dutch research institute in the field of oceanographic sciences.
 In order to do this research the NIOZ has a number of research vessel in service.
 The RV Pelagia is one of them.
 On board all kinds of survey are carried out.
 For instance bottom surface research to corals or a research on the amount of nutrients in the water.
 On board there are facilities to do this field work like fixed laboratoria or places for mobile laboratoria.
 But also conventional oceangoing equipment like cranes and winches for getting the equipment in and out of the water.

 Usually these are remotely operated vehicle like appliances like a CTD or a piston core.
 Furthermore, there is fixed research equipment placed on board the Pelagia like an aquaflow, multibeam, HIPAP and ADCP for carrying out continuous survey.